AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-54/acsd-61756-boosting-advanced-sales-rule-filter.md

 ---
 # ACSD-61756: Enhancing performance of `AdvancedSalesRule` filters

-The ACSD-61756 patch fixes the issue where the `magento_salesrule_filter` query performs a full table scan, leading to performance degradation when handling large volumes of records.
+Apply the ACSD-61756 patch to improve the performance of the `AdvancedSalesRule` filters by adding missing database indexes.
+This fix the issue where the `magento_salesrule_filter` query performs a full table scan, leading to performance degradation when there are many records in the table.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.54 is installed.
 The patch ID is ACSD-61756.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions